scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

   >>> print(sorted(Counter(y_resampled).items()))
   [(0, 64), (1, 234), (2, 4666)]

-The parameter ``n_neighbors`` allows to give a classifier subclassed from ``KNeighborsMixin`` from scikit-learn to find the nearest neighbors and make the decision to keep a given sample or not.
+The parameter ``n_neighbors`` accepts integers.
+The integer refers to the number of neighbours to examine for each sample.
+It can also take a classifier subclassed from ``KNeighborsMixin`` from scikit-learn.
+When passing a classifier, note that, if you pass a 3-KNN classifier, only 2 neighbours will be examined for the cleaning, as the third sample is the one being examined for exclusion.

 :class:`RepeatedEditedNearestNeighbours` extends
 :class:`EditedNearestNeighbours` by repeating the algorithm multiple times